 The tools First, you’ll need basic image editing software.You don’t need to splurge on an expensive editing program.
 If you already use iPhoto to transfer your images from your iPhone, there’s no reason not to do your editing there.
 It’s true that Photoshop has more image editing power, but since iPhone images don’t have a lot of image editing latitude, the extra power won’t buy you much.

 Though we’re focusing on iPhoto, you can make the adjustments I describe in most image editors, and some even in Preview.
 Alternatively, you can skip the Mac and do a lot of these edits directly on your iPhone using an app like Photoshop.com Mobile, Photogene, or Perfectly Clear.
 Results will vary based on the application, so experiment with the specific settings to get the best result.
-(If your editor has a histogram, you can learn how to read it and adjust tones with this histogram primer.)
+(If your editor has a histogram, you can learn how to read it and adjust tones with

 White balance In general, the iPhone’s white balance is very good when shooting in bright daylight, but under other light sources (and sometimes, even in daylight) its white balance can go out of whack.
 A bad white balance manifests itself as a color cast in your image.
 Either it’s too warm (reddish) or too cool (blueish) or has some other strange overall color tone (usually yellow or orange when shooting in low-light).